St Boswells Village Hall

 Serving the community since 1896

 St Boswells Village Hall, a neo-Tudor building in beautiful red sandstone, is strategically located at the hub of the village.
 Since 1896 it has been owned and managed by the local community, a much-loved venue which hosts a wide range of events, including weddings, dances, parties, musical performances, poetry readings, pilates & keep-fit classes, badminton matches, and Christmas fairs, together with meetings of the Parish Community Council, the Women’s Institute, St Boswells Concert Band, the Village Week planning committee, children and toddler groups, and many local societies.
 It is regularly used as a polling station, and by the Blood Transfusion Service.
 Our hall is at the very centre of village life.

 As a fine building of over 160 years old, it requires constant maintenance and upkeep.
 We have benefited from funding from several charitable organisations, such as the Central Borders Federation of Village Halls, the Climate Challenge Fund, and the National Lottery Awards for All Scotland.
-For an opportunity to help you can make a donation to the hall.
+You can help by making a donation to the hall.
 We especially recommend Gift Aid, which enables us to claim back 25p for every £1 you give.
 For information see this PDF or use the Donate with Gift Aid button on our footer (below).
 Alternatively, use the PayPal button on our footer.

 Available to book now

 St Boswells Village Hall is the perfect multi-function hall with a great variety of potential uses including weddings, sports, meetings, concerts, rehearsals, coffee mornings, training, presentations and indoor markets.

 There are three halls, which are available for hire either separately or together.
 The Main Hall incorporates a substantial stage; the Lesser Hall is linked to the kitchen by a serving hatch; the Upper Hall incorporates a small kitchen area.